Infisical/infisical-node/README.md

   - `environment` The slug name (dev, prod, etc) of the environment from where secrets should be fetched from
   - `path` The path from where secrets should be fetched from
   - `attachToProcessEnv` (boolean, optional): Whether or not to attach fetched secrets to `process.env`.
 If not specified, the default value is `false`.
+  - `includeImports` (boolean, optional): Whether or not to include imported secrets from the current path.
+Read about [secret import](https://infisical.com/docs/documentation/platform/secret-reference#import-entire-folders).

 ## Get Secret